Randal Grichuk Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Henry (0-0) gets the start for the Diamondbacks, his second of the season.
+- Nelson gets the start for the Diamondbacks, his sixth of the season.
+He is 1-1 with a 5.33 ERA and 17 strikeouts in 27 2/3 innings pitched.

-- His most recent appearance was on Tuesday against the Kansas City Royals, when the lefty threw 4 1/3 innings, surrendering three earned runs while allowing four hits.
+- The right-hander last pitched on Wednesday against the Kansas City Royals, when he threw five innings, allowing four earned runs while giving up 11 hits.

+- In five games this season, the 25-year-old has amassed a 5.33 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.